th0r88/openbsd-router/README.md

 ## Future

-In the future I'll add a VPN guide on how to connect to [Mullvad VPN](https://mullvad.net/en) and route it through an entire VLAN.
+In the future, I'll add a VPN guide on how to connect to [Mullvad VPN](https://mullvad.net/en) and route it through an entire VLAN.
 I'll also add a guide on how to configure Wireguard to safely connect back home when needed.

 ## Sources